matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

   `server_acls`.
 See [MSC2403](https://github.com/matrix-org/matrix-doc/pull/2403).
 * `private`: This is reserved, but unspecified.
-* `restricted`: the same as `public`, with the additional caveat that servers must verify the `m.room.member` event is signed by one of the `authorised_servers` if a member was not yet invited or joined into the room.
+* `restricted`: the same as `public`, with the additional caveat that servers must verify the `m.room.member` event is signed by a homeserver whose users may issue invites if the joining member was not previously invited or joined into the room.

 ## Security considerations

-The `allow` feature for `join_rules` places increased trust in the authorised servers.
-Any authorised server which is joined to the room will be able to issue join events for the room which no individual server in the room could verify was issued in good faith.
+Although increased trust to enforce the join rules during `/join` / `/make_join` / `/send_join` is placed in the homeservers whose users can issue invites, this is considered only a miniscule change in room security.

-The increased trust in authorised servers is considered an acceptable trade-off between increased centralisation and increased security.
+This MSC limits the homeservers who can issue join events (via calls to `/join`, `/make_join`, and `/send_join`) and trusts those servers to enforce the additional allow rules.
+Although other homeservers may not be able to verify that a join event was issued in good faith, there is no benefit for a homeserver to do this since they could have issued an invite anyway.

 ## Unstable prefix